Dsboos/Primitive-CAD-Program/README.md

 ![faceRender](https://github.com/Dsboos/Primitive-CAD-Program/blob/main/FaceRender.png?raw=true)

 # [Method 2] Using Control Interface class:
+**IT IS RECOMMENDED TO USE TEXT EDITORS WITH AUTO-REFRESH FEATURES WHEN USING CONTROL INTERFACE FOR A SMOOTHER EXPERIENCE (Notepad++)**
 ## Viewport Initialization

 Similar to Method 1, you need to first create a Screen object, initialized with the values for x_resolution and y_resolution of the display size you want.
 Additionally you also need to create a Viewport.